 Nationwide My Savings Review

 Nationwide is an insurance company that offers banking powered by Axos Bank.
-They currently offer My Savings high yield savings, and My Checking, a free checking account.
+They currently offer a high-yield savings account, a high-yield checking account, and more.

-- Online banking may make handling cash more challenging
+- Online banking can make handling cash more challenging

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.